StefanQuach/BadmintonWebsite/README.md

 challenge matches, which users can request.
 If User 1 wins a challenge match against User 2, their rankings will change accordingly.
 Administrators will be able to monitor activity on the website, as well as post on an announcement board.
-We plan to use Reactjs for the Framework as well as Firebase for our database.
+We plan to use Reactjs for the framework as well as Firebase for our database.
 ##Grading Rubric
 ###Preparation (5 points)
-* (5 points) Submitting proposal on Time
+* (5 points) Submitting proposal on time

 ###Users (25 points)
-* (5 points) Users have a username, name, and password
+* (5 points) Users have a name, email, and password
-* (5 points) Usernames are unique and passwords are salted and hashed
+* (5 points) Passwords are salted and hashed
 * (5 points) Admin accounts exist
 * (5 points) Admins can promote users to admins
 * (5 points) Admins can demote other admins